spiral-project/daybed/docs/source/usage.rst

+.. _usage-section:

 How to use the Daybed API
 =========================

 Daybed is a REST interface you can use to create model definitions, edit them and publish data that complies to these models.

-Let's say we want to have a Daybed-managed *todo list*.
+Let's say you want to have a Daybed-managed *todo list*.
 Follow the steps and you will have a grasp of how Daybed works.

 To simplify API calls, you can use `httpie <https://github.com/jkbr/httpie>`_